awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/3_prio_resource_opt.md

 ![Images/ResourceOpt13.png](/Cost/100_AWS_Resource_Optimization/Images/ResourceOpt13.png?classes=lab_picture_small)

-Moving to a mew generation will require additional investment in the form of more testing hours compared to instances identified on Group 1, but depending on the case it can maximize savings and performance.
+Moving to a new generation will require additional investment in the form of more testing hours compared to instances identified on Group 1, but depending on the case it can maximize savings and performance.
 Refer to the [EC2 previous generation](https://aws.amazon.com/ec2/previous-generation/) page for information on upgrade paths to current generation instance families.

 > As AWS continues to innovate, new instance types become available often with a cheaper hourly cost and better performance versus current generation instances.
 Review the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) to see current instance families.
 For example, the new [Graviton](https://aws.amazon.com/ec2/graviton/) instances offer even more savings and performance but require additional testing because they use a different processor architecture (ARM).

-If you are using the Right Sizing CSV file provided in this lab exercise, you will notice that we filtered down from originally **1,051 recommendations to 15** with **$7,089 per month in potential savings**.
+If you are using the rightsizing CSV file provided in this lab exercise, you will notice that we filtered down from originally **1,051 recommendations to 15** with **$7,089 per month in potential savings**.

 ##### **Group 3:** Current generation instances